Woodlands double murders: Legal challenge against Pacc Act

-In December 2023, Teo Ghim Heng was one of the 36 death row inmates who filed a legal motion to challenge the newly enacted Post-Appeal Applications in Capital Cases Act (Pacc Act), which was designed to manage the last-minute appeals made by death row prisoners who exhausted all avenues of appeal.
+In December 2023, Teo was one of the 36 death row inmates who filed a legal motion to challenge the newly enacted Post-Appeal Applications in Capital Cases Act (Pacc Act), which was designed to manage the last-minute appeals made by death row prisoners who exhausted all avenues of appeal.
 Teo and his fellow plaintiffs argued that the new law was discriminatory against death row inmates and it would stall the last chances of the convicts' access to justice, which may lead to an unfair legal process.
 However, Justice Hoo Sheau Peng of the High Court dismissed the appeal, citing that the law was implemented in light of the rising number of inmates filing last-minute appeals before their executions and abusing of court processes, and its purpose was to sift out appeals that were made without merit.
 She also said that the legal rights of the death row prisoners were not violated by the provisions of the Act, since the law was not passed for enforcement yet.
 A follow-up appeal by the same 36 plaintiffs was dismissed by the Court of Appeal on 27 March 2024.